kostasdak/gomvc/README.md

 ### Basic Use

-`gomvc` requres MySql Server up and running and a database redy to drive your web app
+`gomvc` package requires MySql Server up and running and a database ready to drive your web app

 In your `main.go` file create a controller variable